wo3kie/cxxDojo/README.md

 Implement functions to calcutate a differentiate of a function.

 **101. fdm.cpp**
-Implement a program demonstrating a Finite Differential Method to calculate differential equation.
+Implement a program demonstrating a Finite Difference Method to calculate differential equation.

 **102. cholesky.cpp**
 Implement Cholesky matrix decomposition.
 From [Wikipedia](https://en.wikipedia.org/wiki/Cholesky_decomposition) Cholesky decomposition of positive-definte matrix into the product of a lower triangular matrix _L_ and its conjugate transpose _L'_ _A_=_LL'_.